Lex Street massacre

 The Lex Street massacre is the name, given by a Philadelphia Daily News reporter, to a mass murder that took place in Philadelphia, Pennsylvania, United States on December 28, 2000.
 It was the deadliest mass murder in Philadelphia history.
-Ten people were shot in a crack house in the 800 block of Lex Street in West Philadelphia.
+Ten people were shot in a drug house in the 800 block of Lex Street in West Philadelphia.
 Seven of them died.

+Victims

+Of the deceased, six were male and one female, aged 15 to 54, all of African-American descent.
+Two men and one woman, the aunt of victim Tyrone Long, survived with severe injuries.